-We intend to invest primarily in first and second lien senior loans and mezzanine debt of private middle market companies, each of which may include an equity component, and, to a lesser extent, in equity securities in such companies.
-In addition to such investments, we may invest up to 30% of the portfolio in opportunistic investments, including high-yield bonds, debt and equity securities in CDO vehicles, distressed debt and equity securities of public companies.
-As part of this 30%, we may also invest in debt of private middle market companies located outside of the United States.
+We intend to invest primarily in first and second lien loans, mezzanine debt and high yield bonds issued by private companies, each of which may include an equity component, and, to a lesser extent, in equity securities in such companies.
+In addition to such investments, we may invest up to 30% of the portfolio in opportunistic investments, including distressed debt, debt and equity securities of public companies, credit default swaps, emerging market debt and equity and synthetic securities in collateralized debt obligation ("CDO") vehicles.
 Pending such investments, we will invest the net proceeds primarily in cash in the aggregate, cash equivalents, U.S. government securities and other high quality short-term investments.
 These securities may earn yields substantially lower than the income that we anticipate receiving once we are fully invested in accordance with our investment objectives.
 As a result, we may not be able to achieve our investment objectives and/or pay any dividends during this period or, if we are able to do so, such dividends may be substantially lower than the dividends that we expect to pay when our portfolio is fully invested.
 If we do not realize yields in excess of our expenses, we may incur operating losses and the market price of our common stock may decline.
 See "Regulation-Temporary investments" for additional information about temporary investments we may make while waiting to make longer-term investments in pursuit of our investment objectives.